Access to Early Learning

 What is the eligibility criteria for AEL?

-AEL Children must be aged three by 30 April to participate in an early start kindergarten program for that year.
-Eligible ESK families must meet two or more of the following criteria:
+Children must be aged three by 30 April to participate in a program for the calendar year.
+Services will refer children with two or more complex needs, including:

 - include a parent with an intellectual or physical disability